marciorasf/marciorasf/README.md

 <br>

-I'm an Electrical Engineering undegraduate student at UFMG, and not so long ago I decided that I wanted to be a software developer, so that's why my repositories, among other things, are a mess.
+I'm an Electrical Engineering undegraduate student at UFMG.
+Not so long ago I decided that I wanted to be a software developer, so that's why my repositories, among other things, are a mess.

 Also I'm a dev intern on PicSize.